A Useful Guide To Pula, Sardinia

 Sant'Efisio church, Nora

-The church is located in the Nora area and is dedicated to the patron saint of Sardinia.
-It was built in the 12th century and is an important stop-over for the procession held during the Sant’Efisio rites in May.
+Sant’Efisio church is located in the Nora area – it’s right by the beach and is dedicated to the patron saint of Sardinia.
+It was built in the 12th century and is an important stop during the processions and rites of the Sant’Efisio festival.

-This museum is located in Pula city center and is a permanent exhibition of Nora-found relics, both religious and of common use and, generally speaking, tries to reconstruct Pula’s history from its foundation onwards.
-There is also an interesting exposition about relics found underwater.
+This museum is located in Pula city center and hosts a permanent exhibit of Nora-found relics, both religious and of common use and, generally speaking, tries to reconstruct Pula’s history from its foundation onwards.
+There is also an interesting exhibit about relics found underwater.

 hikes in Sardinia